 It is not that surprising that so many SAP customers are still using older versions of SAP’s ERP system (and much higher than is presented in PwC’s allocations).

 The reason is that there has been a decreasing benefit of upgrading from R/3.
 But each successive ERP release means more cost for migration.
 There is a question of how much was gained by moving from R/2 to R/3.
 Most of SAP’s quality work in its ERP system occurred decades ago.
 SAP is not a marketing company, not much of a software development company, and each successive version of all of SAP’s software has been more problematic and more filled with bugs and limitations.
 As SAP migrated from being more of an engineering company to a marketing and sales lead organization, the benefits of using SAP software has declined.
 Furthermore, this is even more true of all of SAP’s applications outside of R/2 and R/3.

 PwC’s “Concern” For the SAP ERP Version SAP Customers are Using

 Why is PwC concerned with what versions of SAP customers are using?

 Remember that PwC makes its money from implementations which include upgrades.
 In the ERP space, upgrades have proven to be very profitable for consulting firms but to offer little value for customers.
-One of the ways of pushing upgrades is making it sound like is the “adult” thing to do.
+One way of pushing upgrades isto make it sound like the “adult” thing to do.

 As with their “assessment” of S/4HANA, they want all customers to be on the latest version of SAP systems.
 This is not because they have anything to do with improving the condition of their clients a Senior Manager at PwC was primarily hired by PwC from another consulting company (where I tracked his previous inaccurate articles) to get customers to migrate to S/4HANA.
 His primary strategy was exaggerating the maturity of S/4HANA as we cover in the article Mark Chalfen on S/4HANA Maturity.